 All you need to do here is to change the number in the box and apply it to everything by clicking to apply to all.

-Once you have done that you can apply all the changes for all already existing designs and products, just scroll down to the bottom of the page and click the check box next to Apply these markups to all my existing work, and then click the save button.
+Once you have done that you can apply all the changes for all already existing designs and products, just scroll down to the bottom of the page click the check box next to Apply these markups to all my existing work, and then click the save button.

 You can also change the markup on one particular design or item by clicking the edit button and then clicking this box.
 Now you can change the markup on this product.